 To make our top choices, our research team evaluated 31 personal loan lenders and narrowed them down to those that offer secured loans.
-We selected five lenders based on factors that are important to borrowers, including minimum required credit scores, repayment terms, maximum loan amounts, annual percentage rates (APRs) and fees.
+We selected four lenders based on factors that are important to borrowers, including minimum required credit scores, repayment terms, maximum loan amounts, annual percentage rates (APRs) and fees.

 Our picks may be Authorized Partners that compensate us.
 This does not affect our recommendations or evaluations but may affect the order in which companies appear.